shiftkey-labs/claude-code-course-2026/README.md

 - Commit: `git commit -m "feat: add api.js comments"`

 **Commit 2 — CLAUDE.md + rewritten comments**
-- Fill in `CLAUDE.md` with your background, how you learn best, and how you like Claude to talk to you
+- Write `CLAUDE.md` **by hand** — your background, how you learn best, how you like Claude to talk to you
 - Ask Claude the same questions again — notice how the answers change
 - Rewrite your comments based on the better explanations
 - Commit: `git commit -m "feat: add CLAUDE.md and rewrite comments"`

 The diff between your two commits *is* the assignment — it shows what personalizing Claude's context actually does.

+> **Why write CLAUDE.md yourself?** Claude can write it for you — but don't let it.
+CLAUDE.md is the one file in this repo that has to come from you.
+It's what makes your codebase yours.
+Every other file Claude touches; this one is where you tell Claude who you are.
+The more honest and specific you are, the more useful every future interaction becomes.
+Think of it as authoring your own developer identity.

 ### Tips for asking Claude Code about this codebase
 - *"Explain api.js to me like I've never seen an API before"*